Techofficer/wordpress-prelauncher/README.md

 ## Usage

-1. Add cridentials on "prelaucher" tab of your WordPress admin panel.
+1. Add credentials on "prelaucher" tab of your WordPress admin panel.
 Company ID and private key can be found in your dashboard on [http://prelauncher.info](http://prelauncher.info).
 2.
 	Add
 	```php